jettandres/todont/README.md

 - folder containing the server.

 `docs`
-- folder containing the documentation like Swagger/OpenAPI and [MermaidJs](https://mermaid.js.org/)
+- folder containing the documentation like Swagger/OpenAPI and MermaidJS

 `.github`
 - contains github actions that perform CI/CD